Anne Brolly

+Anne Brolly is a former Irish republican politician, musician and singer who was Mayor of Limavady from 2003 to 2004, and a Limavady Borough Councillor for the Benbradagh DEA from 2001 to 2005.
+She then represented Limavady Town on the council until 2014.
+Initially a member of Sinn Féin, Brolly resigned from the party in 2016, over its abortion stance.
+She later joined Aontú in 2019.

+Background

 In 2001, Brolly was elected as a councillor to Limavady Borough Council for the electoral area of Benbradagh.
 She topped the first preference votes with 1056, and her husband came in second with 917.
 He was also elected to the council.
 The quota was 840.